 This recipe would also be great with my BBQ pulled sweet potato swapped in.
 Hope you enjoy!

 - 5 cups cubed sweet potato (peeled or not - up to you)

-- 6 to 8 small tortillas of choice (I used whole wheat - use corn tortillas for gluten-free)
+- 8 small tortillas (I used whole wheat - use corn tortillas for gluten-free)

 - 1 lime

-- Preheat the oven to 375 degrees Fahrenheit.
-Toss the cubed sweet potatoes with the olive oil and ⅓ cup of the BBQ sauce, and add them to a glass baking dish.
+Preheat the oven to 375 degrees Fahrenheit.
+Toss the cubed sweet potatoes with the olive oil and most of the BBQ sauce (reserving 2 tablespoons), and add them to a glass baking dish.
 Cover the dish with foil, and cook for 30 minutes.
 Uncover the dish, stir the sweet potatoes, and cook for another 25-35 minutes or until tender.
 Add more barbecue sauce if desired.

-- Meanwhile, warm the black beans in a small saucepan or skillet, along with the remaining 2 tablespoons of BBQ sauce.
+Meanwhile, warm the black beans in a small saucepan or skillet, along with the remaining 2 tablespoons of BBQ sauce.
 Add salt to taste.
-(You can also stir them in with the sweet potatoes and heat them up in the oven to save a dish).
+(You can also stir them in with the sweet potatoes and heat them up in the oven to save a pan).

 - Also while the sweet potatoes cook, squeeze fresh lime juice over the chopped avocado, and sprinkle with salt.

 - Warm the tortillas (I cook them for about 30 seconds per side in a dry skillet over medium heat).
 To each tortilla, add a scoop of sweet potatoes and black beans, a handful of avocado, and red onion and cilantro to taste.
 Serve immediately.

 LEFTOVERS: Make the full recipe, but only prep one avocado.
 Save half of everything, and serve with a freshly-cut avocado when ready to eat.
 Leftover sweet potatoes and black beans will keep for several days in the refrigerator.